spatialos/UnrealGDK/SpatialGDK/Documentation/content/troubleshooting.md

 3. Ensure that your call to `SpawnActor` is happening on your server-worker instance.<br/>
 Validate that the SpatialOS entity that represents your Actor appears in the Inspector.
 If it doesn't, then it's likely that it's not marked up for replication correctly.

-1. Mark your Actor for replication as per [Unreal Engine’s Actor replication documentation](https://docs.unrealengine.com/en-us/Gameplay/Networking/Actors).
+1. Mark your Actor for replication as described in [Unreal's Actor replication documentation](https://docs.unrealengine.com/en-us/Gameplay/Networking/Actors).
 You can validate that your Actor is replicated in `USpatialNetDriver::ServerReplicateActors`.

 1. Validate that you receive an `WORKER_OP_TYPE_ADD_ENTITY` for the entity representing your Actor in the `USpatialView::ProcessOps` and that your entity is spawned in `USpatialReceiver::CreateActor`.